Please ensure Javascript is enabled for purposes of website accessibility

 ● Enrollment for the academic year

 The degree regulations determine the academic year enrollments.
-Students must follow the enrollment timetables found in Mynet.
+Students must follow the enrollment timetables found in Peppi.
 If a student does not enroll in time, they will lose their right to study.
 Restoration of the right to study can be applied for from the person in charge of the degree program if you still have the right to study.
 The fee for processing the restoration.

 ● Curriculums and course contents